Blueprint Travelers

 The Bronte Baths, one of the many pools that you can stop at on your walk along the coast

 The walk between Coogee and Bondi is one of the most popular walks for local Sydney residents who live in the region.
 It is a beautiful walk along the coast that takes you through different neighborhoods and coves, allowing you to see some of the incredible coastal homes and beaches that give Sydney so much character.
+We think that this is one of the top things to do in Sydney and a great active way to explore the city.

 The pools along this walk are the Wylie Baths, the McIver’s Ladies Baths (for women and children only at Coogee Beach), the Giles Baths, the Bronte Baths, and the Icebergs (the most famous baths located at Bondi but they do have an entry fee).